biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 	[aaa, [/nfs/users/bi/lcozzuto/aaa/CRG_Nextflow_Jun_2022/nextflow/examples/aaa_1.txt, /nfs/users/bi/lcozzuto/aaa/CRG_Nextflow_Jun_2022/nextflow/examples/aaa_2.txt]]

-We can reshape the channels in several ways and / or cross them using operators so that they can be used for a particular purpose.
+We can reshape the channels in several ways and/or cross them using operators so that they can be used for a particular purpose.
 In brief, each "emission" of a channel can be used by a process for a specific purpose.

 Exercise